 - Plans: Upload and rename plans.
 Admins are also the only type of user that can delete plans.
 Add private and public markups, hyperlinks, and attachments (to and/all plans).

-- Tasks: Create new tasks and categories, as well as assign tasks to other users.
+- Tasks: Create new and view all tasks and categories, as well as assign tasks to other users.
 Other user types can update and complete tasks, but only Admins can mark tasks as Verified.

 Project Admins and Custom Task Statuses